neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 naldeborgh/python_vim                  latest              ddd4c238e314        About an hour ago   461.1 MB
 ```

 Finally, you can tag the image under your username.
 This enables you to edit the image and push it to your personal DockerHub repository.
-Name the image hello-gbdx-docker-image, as we will be moving our hello-gbdx task code into it shortly.
+Name the image hello-gbdx-docker-image, as we will be moving our code into it shortly.

 ```bash
 docker tag naldeborgh/python_vim <your_username>/hello-gbdx-docker-image